thtmorais/yii2-icons/README.md

 ?>
 ```

-You can preview all Feather icons [here](https://feathericons.com/)
+You can preview all Feather icons [here](https://feathericons.com/).

-Yo can preview all Flag icons [here](https://flagicons.lipis.dev/)
+You can preview all Flag icons [here](https://flagicons.lipis.dev/).